-Although it receives much more footfall these days thanks to social media and better advertising it is still bypassed by many visitors and locals alike as it is not on the way to anywhere.
-Its easily accessed however via the Mount Charles roundabout and clearly sign posted.
+It receives much more footfall these days with thanks to social media and better advertising, although is still bypassed by many visitors and locals alike as it is not on the way to anywhere.
+Its easily accessed via Mount Charles roundabout and clearly sign posted.

-Charlestown has long been a natural film set and has featured in too many films to mention, it was shortlisted along with the its resident tall ships for the original “Pirates of the Caribbean” movie and has hosted many of the Hollywood greats.
-Although it has recently changed hands the filming continues regularly and most recently some scenes for “Poldark” were set in the Port.
+Charlestown has long been a natural film set and has featured in many films.
+It was shortlisted along with its resident tall ships for the original “Pirates of the Caribbean” movie and has hosted many of the Hollywood greats.
+Having recently changed hands the filming continues regularly and most recently some scenes for “Poldark” were set in the Port.

-The Shipwreck and Heritage Centre is well worth a visit and is inexpensive lying on the North side of the harbour and the Greek Trireme berthed permanently on the hard up by the roundabout is hard to miss and a left over from the film “Jason and the Argonauts” and “Odyssey”.
+The Shipwreck and Heritage Centre is well worth a visit and is inexpensive lying on the North side of the harbour.
+The Greek Trireme berthed permanently on the hard up by the roundabout is hard to miss and is a left over from the film “Jason and the Argonauts” and “Odyssey”.